 Wonderland High

-With a wink and a nod to Lewis Carroll, the new kid in town discovers Wonderland High is not your typical high school in this buoyant new musical.
+With a wink and a nod to Lewis Carroll, the new kid in town discovers that Wonderland High is not your typical high school in this buoyant new musical.

 Show Essentials